-- The amounts you contribute are deductible from your taxable income, which may entitle you to a tax refund.
+- The amounts you contribute are deducted from your taxable income, which may entitle you to a tax refund.

-- The returns generated by your investments are not taxable provided your investments remain in your RRSP.
+- The interest generated by your investments is not taxable provided it remains within your RRSP.

-You may contribute up to 18% of your earned income or the maximum allowed under the Income Tax Act.
+You may contribute up to 18% of your eligible earnings or the maximum allowed by the government.
 If you do not contribute the maximum amount each year, the unused portion of your contribution room accumulates from year to year.

 Other ways to use RRSP funds (subject to certain conditions):

 Although contributions to a TFSA are not tax-deductible, the advantage is that you won’t have any tax to pay when you make a withdrawal.